pabloelt/pabloelt.github.io/content/project/project7/index.md

 ---
 title: Risk Scoring for Company in the Banking Sector
 summary: A risk-scoring model is developed for a bank company using machine learning algorithms to assess the profitability of new loan applicants.
-The model predicts the Expected Loss by analyzing Probability of Default, Loss Given Default, and Exposure at Default.
+The model predicts the Expected Loss by analyzing the Probability of Default, Exposure at Default, and the Loss Given Default.
 tags:
   - Machine Learning
 date: 2024-09-05